Afanami/henngeChallenge/REPORT.md

 Another challenge I countered while styling was getting the SVG attachments icon colour to change on hover.
 I tried using `fill: blue` but this did not work.
 I eventually learned another new piece of information to achieve this and that was the `filter` css property.
 After finishing the styling on the desktop `Email` component I went ahead and created the mobile version of it!

 At the end I cleaned up any styling and got frustrated here and there when I couldn't get some styles working.
 However, when I finally did start getting them working it was an amazing feeling and sense of achievement!

+Before submitting my code I decided to refactor some logic here and there as well as restyle some areas as they could have been done better.
+I also added sorting functionality to the grid in case this was required.
+Not described in the challenges but figured this would be important.